German Shepherd Husky Mix: The True AlphaReading Time: 5 minutes

 Training a German Shepherd Siberian Husky Mix

 Both the Siberian Husky and German Shepherd are motivated learners.
 The same goes for the Gerberian Shepsky!

-The Gerberian Shepsky is a hard working dog that will enjoy activities that cater to his natural instincts.
-He’s going to enjoy activities such as obedience training, herding or fieldwork.
+The Gerberian Shepsky is a hard working dog that enjoys activities that cater to its natural instincts.
+They love activities such as obedience training, herding or fieldwork.

 A Great Canine: Why German Shepherd Dog Mixes Well With A Siberian Husky